On the regularity issues of a class of drift-diffusion equations with nonlocal diffusion: Preliminary and auxiliary lemmas

-The following lemma relates the multiplier operator with the conditions of $K$ in the introduction. \begin{lemma} Suppose that $m(\zeta)=m(|\zeta|)$ is a radial function satisfies the conditions (i)-(iv) stated above.
+The following lemma relates the multiplier operator with the conditions of $K$ in the introduction. \begin{lemma} Suppose that $m(\zeta)=m(|\zeta|)$ is a radial function satisfies the conditions (\textbf{A}1)-(\textbf{A}2), (\textbf{A}4)-(\textbf{A}5).
 Then the multiplier operator $m(D)$ has the following representation formula

 where the radial kernel $K$ satisfies

 and